RhoBott/data_at_reed/README.md

 okokok let’s get to it\!

-you’ll first want to clone this repo to an rstudio project.
+you will first want to clone this repo to an rstudio project.
 [HGwR Chapter 15.2](https://happygitwithr.com/new-github-first.html#new-rstudio-project-via-git-clone) is very helpful if you haven’t done this before.

-alright, you have a project in RStudio now. sweet.
+all right, you have a project in RStudio now. sweet.

 now, groove back to GitHub (look\! you’re here\!) you’ll want to branch off of `main` by clicking the down arrow beside `main` in the top left